nosarthur/nosarthur.github.io/_drafts/gita-milestone4.md

 ---

 This is the fourth milestone where we speedup the sub-command execution for multiple repos.
+Specifically, we will use `gita pull` as example.

 The other posts in this series are

 - [overview]({% post_url 2019-05-27-gita-breakdown %})
 - [milestone 1: basic CLI]({% post_url 2019-06-02-gita-milestone1 %})